github/rust-gems/crates/bpe/README.md

 The benchmark measured the runtime of encoding of slices of lengths 10, 100, 1000, and 10000 from a random 20000 token original text using the o200k token set.
 (All encodings were computed from scratch for each slice.)

-Be aware that this benchmark none of the tokenizers pre-tokenize the input.
+Be aware that in this benchmark none of the tokenizers (ours or Huggingface's) pre-tokenize the input as is normally done for o200k.
 It therefore shows the true performance characteristics of the encoding logic itself.
 Unfortunately tiktoken does not allow us to disable pre-tokenization, which is why it is not included.
 Below we have a comparison with pre-tokenization that includes tiktoken as well.